OI-wiki/i18n/docs/search/astar.md

 > NOTE: original link is in Chinese.

-Problem: On the chessboard with size of $3\times 3$ , there are eight chess pieces, and each chess piece is marked with a number from 1 to 8.
+Problem: There are eight chess pieces on a $3\times 3$ chessboard whose chess pieces are is numbered from 1 to 8.
 There is an empty space in the board represented by 0.
-The pieces around the empty space can be moved into it, so that the original position will become an empty space.
+The pieces around the empty space can be moved to that space with making original position of that piece become an empty space.
 Give an initial layout and target layout (in order to make the topic simple, the target state is set as

     123
     804